 Welcome to Mexico in my Kitchen, a blog that I started 5 years ago for my teenage son, hoping that someday he will need it to recreate the meals his "mamá" made for the family.
-Our meals are traditional, home-style meals from across México with a great influence from the following states: Tamaulipas, Nuevo León, Veracruz, Puebla, Estado de Mexico , Tabasco and Yucatan.
-Those are all places that I used to live.
+Our meals are traditional home-style meals from across México with a great influence from the following states: Tamaulipas, Nuevo León, Veracruz, Puebla, Estado de México, Tabasco and Yucatán.
+These are all places that I used to live.

-At the age of 20, I moved to the South, where I worked as a teacher.
-This gave me the opportunity to travel to all the States in the Yucatan Peninsula and enjoy its excellent and unique cuisine.
-After some years there, I lived in other States of my country and traveled to most of them.
-So far, I had moved 26 times!
+At the age of 20 I moved to the South, where I worked as a teacher.
+This gave me the opportunity to travel to all the states in the Yucatán Peninsula and enjoy its excellent and unique cuisine.
+After some years there I lived in other states of my country and traveled to most of them.
+By then I had moved 26 times!!

-I cook basic meals that are well known to most people in Mexico.
+I cook basic meals that are well known to most people in México.
 My recipes are created from my own knowledge and utilize easy-to-find ingredients.
 If a recipe is borrowed from another person, I have given due credit.
-If this blog helps other to cook, other than my son, then it has performed the purposes for which I have created it.
+If this blog helps others to cook, other than my son, then it has performed the purposes for which I have created it.

 I feel deeply humble when someone takes the time to write to me explaining how some of the recipes remind them of their mother’s or grandmother’s cooking.

 PS.
-To know more about me and this blog, check this interview by NBCLAtino.
-HERE and HERE for GROUPON CHICAGO FOOD AND DRINK/
+To learn more about me and this blog check this interview by NBCLatino HERE and an article by GROUPON CHICAGO FOOD AND DRINK HERE.